 English A Level is a suitable qualification for any Arts degree course and for careers in law, journalism, administration, the Civil Service and business, where a knowledge of or sensitivity to language is required.
-From the 2017 cohort, for example, we have students who are now studying History and Law at Oxford University and Cambridge University respectively.

 At SHSB English Language & Literature may not be taken alongside English Literature at A Level.